MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary tree, return the postorder traversal of its nodes' values.

+# LeetCode 148.
+Sort List

+Given the head of a linked list, return the list after sorting it in ascending order.

 # LeetCode 150.
 Evaluate Reverse Polish Notation

 You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.